What IPAM, DNS, and DHCP Documentation Actually Fixes

 Most network problems are not exotic.
 They are undocumented.

-A business network rarely becomes messy in one dramatic moment.
-It gets there one reasonable emergency at a time.
-A printer needs a static address.
-A vendor needs a VPN.
-A second Wi-Fi network gets added for guests.
-Cameras go online.
-A server moves.
-A firewall rule gets changed at 4:47 p.m. because payroll has to run.
+A business network rarely becomes a disaster in one single, dramatic moment of failure.
+It slowly gets there one entirely reasonable temporary emergency at a time, month after month.
+A printer needs a static address today because the print server is acting up.
+A vendor desperately needs a VPN setup by noon to fix a critical database issue.
+A second Wi-Fi network gets hastily added for a big guest event on Friday.
+A firewall rule gets bypassed at closing time because payroll absolutely has to run.
+All these tiny band-aids add up over the years.

 DDI basics